The Ultimate Kenya Safari Travel Guide

 • Roads are well-maintained and English is widely spoken.

-• Special relationships between tribal land owners, the government, conservationists and safari operators mean that the careful balance between human, natural and agricultural need is maintained.
+• Special relationships between tribal land owners, the government, conservationists and safari operators mean that the careful balance between human, natural and agricultural needs is maintained.

 The Great Wildebeest Migration